0872114/scratching-boobs/README.md

 ## Acknowledgments

 * Lestat, don't forget to add proper README.MD if yo don't wonna have my pull requests in your repo =)

+## ATTENTION!!!

+* This script will play forever even if you send a kill signal